Skip to main content

 With a home equity line of credit, the entire credit available is not advanced up front.
 Instead, it's a revolving line of credit, which means you can borrow as much or as little as you need – up to your approved limit – and reuse the credit as you repay it.
 You only pay interest on the amount you've actually withdrawn, and not the entire credit limit.
 This interest is calculated daily at a variable rate based on Canada’s Prime rate.

 Home equity line of credit interest rates are often higher than variable mortgage rates and can fluctuate.
-While a variable mortgage might be priced as Prime – 0.50%, a HELOC is typically priced as Prime + a markup, and your lender can adjust that markup at their discretion.
+While a variable mortgage might be priced as Prime – 0.50%, a HELOC is typically priced as Prime + a markup.
+Because each lender sets their own markup, it’s worth shopping around for various HELOC rates before applying.

 3. Do I only have to make interest payments on a HELOC?

-Yes, if you are using any portion of your home equity line of credit, you will need to make a monthly interest-only payment for doing so.
+Yes, if you are using any portion of your home equity line of credit, you will need to make a monthly interest-only payment on the amount.
 These payments are usually withdrawn automatically from your bank account on the same day each month.

 Since there’s no fixed repayment schedule for the principal, you’ll need to make extra payments voluntarily if you want to reduce your balance.
 This gives you flexibility, but it also requires discipline to avoid carrying long-term debt.